 EDISON Software Development Centre employs an internal system of project management.
 Thanks to convenient reports, which allow us to assess how effectively each employee is using his or her working hours, we have been able to raise the productivity of the company as a whole.

-The following three principles facilitate effective management and help monitor and control task execution.
+The following three principles facilitate effective management while helping to monitor and control task execution.

 |01||We replaced oral tasking with written task requests within the project management system.
 To improve the transparency of all employee activities and achieve results on time, each participant involved in the development process formulates his or her own tasks, instructions, resolutions, answers, thoughts and refusals in writing.|